PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 ------------------------------------------------------------------------

 Control is a generic superclass for controls.
-In Carbon PowerMops, the name is changed to be \"RootCtl\".
+In Carbon PowerMops, the name is changed to be "RootCtl".

 +-----------------------------+---------------------------------------+
 | Superclass                  | View                                  |